Skip to content

 • /api/rbac/* - Role-based access control

-• /api/assetGen/* - Asset generation
+• /api/assetGen/* - Asset generation (see src/assetGen/README.md for voice settings flow)

 • /api/stories/* - Story management